Graduate/Undergraduate Level Courses:

 Study of ecological processes in urban environments.
 Emphasis on responses of flora and fauna to changes in climate, hydrology, geomorphology, geochemistry, soils and available habitat in urban areas.
 Includes issues of species conservation, ecosystem management and sustainability in urban systems.
 Also offered for graduate level credit as ESM528 and may be taken only once for credit.

-Recommended prerequisite: an undergraduate biology course or permission of instructor.
+Expected preparation: an undergraduate biology course or permission of instructor.

 Environmental Impact Assessment (4)